DON WAGNER

 A life committed to Family, Service, Leadership

 Born in Pittsburgh, Pennsylvania, Donald P. Wagner is the oldest of Don and Paula Wagner’s four children.
-In the mid-sixties, the Wagner family moved to the San Fernando Valley for a few years, then to Tennessee, finally returning to California to stay when Don was 12 years old.
+In the mid-sixties, the Wagner family moved to the San Fernando Valley, then to Tennessee, finally returning to California to stay when Don was 12 years old.

 He met his future wife, Megan, at their public high school in Ventura County.
 Megan and Don both attended UCLA, where Don received his Bachelor of Arts degree.
 Don earned his Juris Doctor from the University of California College of the Law, San Francisco.
-It was during this time that Don Wagner came of political age, under Ronald Reagan’s presidency.
-Like President Reagan, Don always understood and appreciated what it meant to be from California, with its abundant freedom and opportunity.
-He saw firsthand what it took to bring the nation back to its feet after the malaise of the Carter years with its long gas lines, high taxes, and international crises.
+Coming of political age during Ronald Reagan's presidency, Don understood the importance and allure of robust personal liberty and opportunity.
+He also saw firsthand what it took to bring the nation back to its feet after the malaise of the Carter years with its long gas lines, high taxes, and international crises.

+From 2010 to 2016, Don was elected to serve in the California State Assembly.
 As a member of the State Assembly, Don Wagner served on numerous committees such as Aging and Long-Term Care, Appropriations, Budget, Education, and as Vice Chair of the Judiciary Committee.
-On the financial committees, Don oversaw all state spending and revenue, quickly earning a reputation for expertise in government fiscal affairs; the Association of California Cities – Orange County invited Don multiple times to teach government finance and budgeting to local elected officials at UCI.
+On the financial committees, Don oversaw all state spending and revenue, quickly earning a reputation for expertise in government fiscal affairs.

-Don’s service on the Orange County Fire Authority, Orange County Transportation Authority, Transportation Corridor Agencies, Southern California Association of Governments, the Orange County Council of Governments, the Orange County Local Agency Formation Commission, and the Orange County Criminal Justice Coordinating Council, gives him a breadth of knowledge and experience in issues that affect the day-to-day lives of all Californians.
+Don has served on numerous boards and commissions during his service to Orange County including the Fire Authority, Transportation Authority, Southern California Assoc. of Governments, and the Orange County Criminal Justice Coordinating Council, giving him a breadth of knowledge and experience in issues that affect the day-to-day lives of all Californians.

 A recent cancer survivor, Don has consistently demonstrated a can-do attitude and belief in addressing problems head-on.
 He aggressively works to find agreement where possible though has never been one to “go along to get along”.
 Don believes the key to good governance is to look for common ground and not make policy disputes personal.
 But while Don is always willing to listen to and work with people of all viewpoint, he is not willing to compromise his core values in the name of political expediency.